Make a No Dig, Perennial Garden

 Densley planted perennials make the easiest care, best looking gardens of all.
 Herbs, picking flowers, nectar/ pollen rich flowers for bees and beneficials, fruit, natives – you name it!, jam them all in together for a garden that beats out weeds, flowers year round and provides food and medicine.
 Beautiful and useful – my kinda garden.

 Perennials are plants that are permanent – clumping out from an enduring root system year after year.
-Some are evergreen – renga renga, feijoa and flax for example – and retain their foliage year round but most are winter dormant, loosing their leaves and retreating into the root over winter to gather reserves before bursting forth again in spring.
+Some are evergreen – yarrow, oregano and renga renga for example – and retain their foliage year round but most are winter dormant, loosing their leaves and retreating into the root over winter to gather reserves before bursting forth again in spring.

 The perennial advantage

 Perennials lay a strong foundation for building and improving our soils because of their permanent root systems.
 Beneficial soil fungi build in this undisturbed space and stretch out into surrounding soils enhancing immunity and nutrient exchange 100 fold, making them the perfect companions to surround the often disturbed soils of the vegie patch.
-Bigger gardens may consider strips of perennials throughout.
+Bigger gardens may consider strips of perennials throughout as well as around the outer edge.

 Autumn is such a great time to do this, by spring you’ve got prepared ground for planting.